kazunori279/my-sessions-and-bio/TPU.md

 Data engineers and analysts, hardware developers

-## Abstract:
+## Short agenda (380 chars):

-This session takes a detailed look at the architecture of Google’s 1st generation Tensor Processing Unit (TPU), the LSI designed for neural network processing.
-We’ll cover quantization, CISC design, as well as the systolic array matrix unit that is the heart of the device.
-You’ll learn how a minimalistic design philosophy and a tight focus on neural network inference use-cases enabled Google to build and deploy such a high-performing device in just 15 months.
+Tensor Processing Unit (TPU) is a LSI designed by Google for neural network processing.
+TPU features a large-scale systolic array matrix unit that achieves outstanding performance-per-watt ratio.
+In this session we will learn how a minimalistic design philosophy and a tight focus on neural network inference use-cases enabled the high performance neural network accelerator chip.

+## Long agenda

 ## Abstract (JP):